 Is welded wire fencing good for dogs?

-Welded wire fences can be strong enough that pet dogs cannot chew through them or jump over them, especially for fences that are above 3 feet.
+Welded wire fences can be strong enough that pet dogs cannot chew through or jump over them, especially for fences above 3 feet.
 Also, welded wire fences with plastic guards also make it hard for them to grip and climb over.

-For example, a rusty welded wire fence can be hazardous for your pets and can potentially injure your dog, especially if the edges are honed to be sharp.
+Welded wire or hog wire fences for dogs can be hazardous for your pets and can potentially injure your dog, especially if they can squeeze their heads through the holes.

-For large dogs, welded wire fences can be effective in keeping them inside your space if they try to persist in going out.
-However, for small dogs, it can be harmful to them to be choked if they insist on poking through the holes.
+For large dogs, welded wire fences can keep them inside your space if they persist in going out.
+However, it can be harmful for small dogs to be choked if they insist on poking through the holes.

 Three alternatives to welded wire and their costs